Military Uniforms: Retirees & VeteransUpdated: March 20, 2021

 Not-So Uniform Rules For Retirees And Veterans

-As mentioned above, each branch of service will have unique uniform requirements and the instructions to retirees and vets may vary from branch to branch.
-Some rules may vary in details but drive toward the same goal.
+As mentioned above, each branch of service will have unique uniform requirements, and the instructions to retirees and vets may vary from branch to branch.
+Some rules may vary in detail but drive toward the same goal.

 A good example?
 When retirees are forbidden from wearing the uniform.
-For the Air Force, this includes any situation where promotion of commercial interests is concerned.
-The Army and other branches of service have this specific prohibition, too in their own ways.
+For the Air Force, this includes any situation where the promotion of commercial interests is concerned.
+The Army and other service branches have this specific prohibition, too, in their own ways.
 What does the Air Force specifically say about this issue?

 The government’s Air Force Retiree Services official site states, “Wear of the uniform is prohibited for all retirees…in connection with the promotion of any political or commercial interests or when engaged in off-duty civilian employment”.